psopso/esphome_components/components/panasonic_heatpump/README.md

     lambda: |-
       // get the requried byte
       int byte = my_heatpump->getResponseByte(46);
+      // a valid byte range is 0x00-0xFF
-      if (byte < 0) return {};
+      // do not update if the byte is invalid if (byte < 0) return {};
       // convert the byte (see HeishaMon/ProtocolByteDecrypt.md)
       // in this case -128